 - In this context, it is important to point out that there are very few legal restrictions for experiments with flies, and experiments can be started straight off the drawing board.

-- Drosophila ideal for genetic analyses, because it has only 4 chromosomes, it can be easily handles in great numbers, and its short life cycle makes it easy to draw a family over many generations.
+- It can be easily handled in great numbers, and its short life cycle makes it easy to draw a family tree over many generations.

 - For example, numerous genetically identical progeny can be easily produced.
 This means that the influence of individual genetic backgrounds, which can have enormous impact on biological processes (see personalised medicine), can be excluded as a factor of uncertainty during experimentation.

 - it allows the performance of genetic screens, i.e. unbiased searches for genes that regulate or mediate biological processes of interest (termed forward genetics).
 Such screens, and the subsequent systematic study of the resulting genes in flies, have been important motors in modern biosciences, leading to thorough conceptual understanding of biological processes in far shorter time than can be achieved in larger animals (second movie below).

 - Drosophila is so small that whole embryos or whole fly organs or brains can be analysed in one go at high resolution under the microscope or even reconstructed in 3D (see first movie below showing embryonic development live from two angles, or second movie with 7 parallel cellular labels in one animal).
 Microscopic data are therefore easy to obtain and interpret – for example when studying the impact of a gene mutation on embryonic development.
 Surprisingly, the small size of fly embryos (0.5 mm long!) does not deter scientist from other kinds of experiments, and feasible strategies were developed to dissect these tiny specimens for taking out organs, manipulating or labelling specific cells, or performing sophisticated physiological measurements.